hanjieH/Citation-Check/readme.md

 ## Setup
 1. Clone the repository
 2. Change the inputs in inputs.txt
-3. Makesure to use the correct path in the ticketCheck.py for you inputs.txt and citations.txt files
+3. Makesure to use the correct path in the ticketCheck.py for your inputs.txt and citations.txt files
-4. Set Up Task Scheduler
+4. Set Up Task Scheduler/Automator

 ## Note
 - It will sents out a windows notification when there are new updates on the website